The 18 Best Jackie Chan Movies Ranked

 2. Drunken Master II (1994)

-While the bulk of Chan's '80s and '90s efforts are contemporary action films, he returned to the traditional period piece for this sequel to his 1978 classic.
+While the bulk of Jackie Chan's '80s and '90s efforts are contemporary action films, he returned to the traditional period piece for this sequel to his 1978 classic.
 "Drunken Master II" sees Chan once more as the playful son to a respected man, and it's his antics that land his family in trouble.
 The story pits Chan's Wong Fei-hung against British goons who are trying to smuggle Chinese treasures out of the country, and it balances Wong's dual "fights" against both the baddies and his father's ongoing disappointment.

-The action is endlessly brilliant, brutal, and impressive with no fewer than three unforgettable setpieces surrounded by smaller bursts of fun.
+The action is endlessly brilliant, brutal, and impressive with no fewer than three unforgettable set pieces surrounded by smaller bursts of fun.
 The film opens with Chan facing off against Lau Kar-leung beneath a train and platform, both of which force the pair to fight hunched over in cramped quarters.
 They team up later for a legendary teahouse fight against dozens of thugs and use every bench, chair, and pole at their disposal.
 The final fight between Chan and Ken Lo — a top-five clash on Chan's resume — sees him burned, beaten, and red in the face as he imbibes rage-inducing alcohol almost to the point of bursting.

 1. Police Story (1985)